 The organizational committee of the American College of Veterinary Botanical Medicine is diligently working towards making our goal of becoming an academic center for the advanced study of plant medicines a reality.
 Our main objectives include:

-The 2017 ACVBM Annual Conference will be held on October 20th, 2017 in conjunction with the AHVMA Annual Conference in San Diego, CA. Our herbwalk will be held on the 19th at 4 PM, and on the 20th John Chen will be speaking for six hours, followed by our Board meeting, then with a two hour evening session with Subhuti Dharmananda.
+The 2017 ACVBM Annual Conference was held on October 20th, 2017 in conjunction with the AHVMA Annual Conference in San Diego, CA. Proceedings can be purchased HERE.
+Our herbwalk was held on the 19th at 4 PM and featured D. Ihor Basko as our guide.
+CLICK HERE to read more and view our slideshow.